SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - You're so pink, I couldn't find you in a pig pin.
 - Applejack's so stubborn, she'd win an argument against a brick wall.
 - You'd make a great alarm clock if you had an off button.
-- Rarity changes outfits so often, she literally just changed when we got up here.
-What's that, the third outfit tonight, Rarity?
+- Rarity takes so long to get ready, I'm surprised she isn't still at home, doing her makeup.

 ### Pinkie's Mirror Pool Clone
 - I heard the Cakes went to everyone else in Equestria before you for child care, even a group of children.
 I would know because they asked me before you.